tinted-theming/home/README.md

 ## Projects

-These are projects which may not be directly related to Base16, but are theming related.
+These are projects which may not be directly related to Base16 Project, but are still theming related.

 * [terminal.sexy](https://terminal.sexy) - Terminal Color Scheme Designer
 * [Just-Colors](https://github.com/andreyvpng/just-colors) - Simple configuration file generator